-Returning students should make every effort to complete their applications by the May 1, 2012 deadline.
-While we understand that it is sometimes necessary to request an extension on filing a federal income tax return, your application will not be reviewed until all required documents are received.
+Returning students should make every effort to complete their applications by the April 15, 2021 deadline.
+Your application will not be reviewed until all required documents are received.
 Aid will be awarded on a funds-available basis at the time the application is considered complete.
-We continue to offer aid on a funds-available basis after the 2013-2014 academic year has begun; however, applications completed after April 1, 2014 (that is, during the spring semester of the academic year underway) or after a student has ceased attendance, whichever comes first, will not be considered for Tulane Need-Based Scholarship funding.
+We continue to offer aid on a funds-available basis after the 2021-2022 academic year has begun; however, applications completed after March 1, 2022 (that is, during the spring semester of the academic year underway) or after a student has ceased attendance, whichever comes first, will not be considered for need-based Tulane Scholarship funding.